-Mediha DiMartino covers retail and manufacturing.
+Mediha DiMartino covers retail, manufacturing and the ports.
 She can be reached at firstname.lastname@example.org.

 Mattel Inc. beat Wall Street expectations and then some in the third quarter.

 The San Pedro Bay ports notched another record month in September, largely due to make-up shipments that were stalled by the pandemic earlier this year.

 While most of the terminals at the San Pedro Bay are struggling to keep up with a recent influx of traffic, Fenix Marine Services just added a new carrier to its roster of clients.

 Moldex-Metric Inc., a Culver City-based manufacturer of hearing and respiratory protection equipment, is expanding operations to Lebanon, Tenn.

 CloudKitchens, a Pico-Union-based operator of several shared commercial kitchen locations, has a new tenant — El Segundo-based Lemonade Restaurant Group.

 YogaWorks Inc., citing pandemic-related studio closures, filed for Chapter 11 bankruptcy Oct.
 15, with its secured-debt holder Serene Investment Management as a stalking horse bidder.

 When the state’s Department of Public Health “strongly discouraged” trick-or-treating last week, it put a damper on already weak Halloween spending.

 Impresa Aerospace is the latest of more than a half-dozen large companies in Los Angeles County that have filed for bankruptcy this year.